 by Bart Hunter

 The Heald Tract was donated over a period of years by Phil Heald, his sister Helen Rader and his brother Ross Heald.
 Phil Heald and land steward Ray Jackson began in the 1980s to lay out trails on what was once a farm that comprised the Heald Apple Orchards, packing sheds, and a managed forest.
-Today it is estimated that there are at least five miles of trails on the tract providing a wide range of hiking opportunities.
 Both Camp Trail and Fisk Hill Trail boast pure stands of beech that glow on wet autumn afternoons.
 Most of the trails are easy hiking with several hills.
 Fisk Hill Trail that runs along the Wilton-Temple town line is the steepest.

 The Tract started as farm in the early 1700s by the Greely Family.
 Today the original Greely family homestead sits on private property in the center of the Tract.
 Descendents of this family still live in the area.